 In contrast to specific licenses, a general license covers classes of persons and types of transactions.
 ICANN could consider seeking one or more general licenses to cover particular classes of persons and types of transactions that are an integral part of ICANN’s role in managing the DNS and in contracting with third parties to provide Internet resources.
 Broadly speaking, these licenses could apply to registries and registrars entering into RAs and RAAs, respectively, and to other transactions that may be core functions for ICANN (e.g., Privacy/Proxy Accreditation, support for ICANN funded travelers, etc.).

+An OFAC “general license” is actually a regulation.
 Creation of a general license involves a regulatory process, which is in the purview of the executive branch (more specifically, the U.S. Treasury, of which OFAC is a part).
 Indeed, 31 CFR § 595.305 defines a general license as “any license or authorization the terms of which are set forth in this part.”
 In other words, the general license is a part of the OFAC regulations.

 As such, one does not merely “apply” for a general license.
 One must determine the desired parameters of the general license(s) and work with the U.S. Department of the Treasury and provide appropriate reasoning, support, etc. so that the Treasury undertakes the regulatory effort to bring the general license into being.

 The Subgroup believes that one or more general licenses could make future transactions with “covered persons” easier to consummate.
+Individual transactions would no longer require specific licenses, as long as the persons and transaction types were covered by the general license Thus, the Subgroup believes that one or more general licenses would be highly desirable.
 However, this may be a significant undertaking in terms of time and expense.
-As such, it may be premature to simply recommend that ICANN must pursue a general license.
-Rather, it would be prudent to first advise ICANN to to study the costs, benefits, timeline and specifics of seeking and securing one or more general licenses for DNS-related transactions.
-ICANN would also need to determine the specific classes of persons and types of transactions that would be covered by the license.
-Depending on the outcome, ICANN would then begin the process of seeking these general licenses.
+As such, it would be prudent for ICANN to ascertain the costs, benefits, timeline and specifics of seeking and securing one or more general licenses for DNS-related transactions.
+ICANN would also need to determine the specific classes of persons and types of transactions that would be covered by each license.
+ICANN would then begin the process of seeking these general licenses, unless significant obstacles were uncovered in the preparatory process.
+If obstacles are revealed, ICANN would need to find ways to overcome them.
+Failing that, ICANN would need to pursue alternate means to enable transactions involving residents of sanctioned countries to be consummated with a minimum of complication and uncertainty.
+If ICANN does secure general licenses covering DNS-related transactions, ICANN should make the Internet community aware of this.

 Recommendation